business-science/modeltime.resample/README.md

 ## Benefits: What Modeltime Resample Does

-Resampling time series is an important strategy to evaluate models across multiple time series windows.
-However, it’s a pain to do this because it requires multiple for-loops to generate the predictions for multiple models. **Modeltime Resample simplifies the iterative forecasting process taking the pain away.**
+Resampling time series is an important strategy to **evaluate the stability of models over time.** However, it’s a pain to do this because it requires multiple for-loops to generate the predictions for multiple models and potentially multiple time series groups. **Modeltime Resample simplifies the iterative forecasting process taking the pain away.**

 Modeltime Resample makes it easy to: